-We will only consider reimbursing funeral and related expenses if they were not covered by any other source, including private insurance, the Victim Quick Response Program or Canada Pension Plan benefits.
+The CICB will consider reimbursing funeral and related expenses if they were not covered by any other source, including private insurance, the Victim Quick Response Program or Canada Pension Plan benefits.

 A claim for funeral and related expenses should be made by the person who actually paid for the expenses and can provide proof of payment.

 The CICB may consider expenses related to bereavement counselling for:

 Priority will be given to family members who lived with the deceased victim at the time of his/her death.

 We will only consider bereavement counselling claims after funeral expenses and claims for dependent children (see "Loss of Financial Support", below) have been paid.

 The CICB may provide financial support for dependants of a deceased victim.
 A dependant could be a spouse, parent, grandparent, minor child, brother, sister or any other relative who the deceased victim was supporting financially before his/her death.